+Use of joystick is available to certain formats.
+Once loaded a message is printed to show current joystick status.
 The initial position of the cursor depends on the current side to move.

-If white is to move, the cursor starts on square a1.
+If white is to move, the cursor starts on a1.

-If black is to move, the cursor starts on square h8.
+If black is to move, the cursor starts on h8.

-4.b. - Numeric data - IMPORTANT - PLEASE READ
+4.b Numeric Data IMPORTANT Please Read

-Many of the programs commands require numbers to be entered to set up new values of parameters etc.

-The program employs a simple to use, error-proof method for entering numbers.
+Many of the programs commands require numbers to be entered to set-up new values of parameters etc. The program employs a simple to use, error-proof method for entering numbers.
 First the current value of the parameter is displayed at the query position.

 To increment the displayed value, use the <UP-ARROW> key.
 If the new value is above the upper limit for that parameter then it is reset to its lower limit.
 To decrement the displayed value, use the <DOWN-ARROW> key.
 If the new value is below the lower limit for that parameter then it is reset to its upper limit.

-To enter the new value into the program, press <RETURN>.
-(If you do not wish to change the current value, then just press

-<RETURN>, instead of using the "increment" or "decrement" keys).
+To enter the new value into the program, press <RETURN/ENTER>.
+(If you do not wish to change the current value, then press <RETURN/ENTER>, instead of using the "increment" or "decrement" keys).

-4.c - Commands
+4.c.
+Commands

 The following commands can be entered, when it is your turn to move or when the game is over.
-To enter a command, just type its first letter (shown in capitals in the descriptions below) with the <SHIFT> key also pressed.

-The commands are ordered alphabetically and are designed to be easy and logical to use and to greatly increase your enjoyment of the game chess.
+To enter a command, just type its first letter (shown in capitals in the descriptions below) with the <SHIFT/CTRL> key also pressed.
+On BBC machines press capital only.
+The commands are ordered alphabetically and are designed to be easy and logical to use and to greatly increase your enjoyment of the game of chess.

-- Note 1: if the selected command requires numeric input, and you are veiwing the secondary text screen, then the program will automatically switch back to the primary graphics screen. - Note 2: if a command is entered, then any 'thinking on the opponents time' will be aborted.
+Note 1: If the selected command requires numeric input, and you are viewing the secondary text screen, then the program will automatically switch back to the primary graphics screen.

-Alter-position - Type <SHIFT>'A'
+Note 2: If the command is entered, then any "thing on the opponents time" will be aborted.

+Alter-position: Type <SHIFT> "A"

-Any legal chess position can be setup with this command.
-When selected, the program displays the message:- side to move)
+Any legal chess position can be set-up with this command.

+When selected, the program displays the message:-
-'Alter position : SSSSS : Command?' (where SSSSS is the

-When in 'Alter-position' made, a further subset of commands, allow you to adjust the board thus:-
+"Alter position: SSSSS: Command?" (where SSSSS is the side to move).
+When in "Alter-position" mode, a further subset of commands, allow you to adjust the board thus:-

-Get initial data: Type 'G'
+Get initial data: Type "G"

-If afer changing part of the position, you decide you've made a mistake, the initial position can be retreived with this command.
+If after changing part of the position, you decide you have made a mistake, the initial position can be retrieved with this command.

-Move-numberl: Type 'M'
+Move-number: Type "M"

-The program asks 'Move number?', thus allowing you to enter the new move number required.
+The program asks "Move number?", thus allowing you to enter the new move number required.
 (See section 4.b for details on how to enter numeric data).

-Side-to-move: Type 'S'
+Side-to-move: Type "S"